brainboxdotcc/DPP/docpages/01_frequently_asked_questions.md

 ```

 For the next part we have to grab the latest release archives from the release page.
 You can do that by visiting [the release page](https://github.com/brainboxdotcc/DPP/releases/latest).
 Scroll down to assets and download the correct archives for your setup.
-As my Windows installation is running on a x64 machine, I'll use that.
+As my Windows installation is running on a x64 machine, I'll use win64 archives.
-At the current time (release v10.0.24), its `libdpp-10.0.24-win64-debug-vs2022.zip` and `libdpp-10.0.24-win64-release-vs2022.zip` for me.
+At the time of writing this guides (release v10.0.24) it will be `libdpp-10.0.24-win64-debug-vs2022.zip` and `libdpp-10.0.24-win64-release-vs2022.zip`.

 Open the archives and put the `bin`, `include` and `lib` directory inside the debug and release directory - please pay attention to the zip you opened as this step is really important!
-The `.zip-file` containing `release` in its name is meant for the `release` directory, the same rule applies to `debug`!
+The `.zip-file` containing `release` in its name is meant for the `release` directory.
+The same rule applies to `debug`!

 Your structure should look like this:
 ```